Ellis Genge: Rugby World Cup (2019)

-Leicester Tigers captain & England regular starter (2020–2022)
+England regular starter (2020–)

 Genge scored the winning try against Scotland during the 2020 Six Nations Championship.
 After the delay caused by the COVID Pandemic lockdown he came off the bench in the final round of the competition as England beat Italy to win the tournament.
 Genge started for England as they defeated France in extra time to win the Autumn Nations Cup.
-For Leicester, Genge scored a try against Ulster in the semi-final of the 2021 EPCR Challenge Cup as Leicester came back from an 11-point half-time deficit to win.
-He then started in the final as they finished runners up to Montpellier by a single point.
 In July 2021 Genge scored a try against Canada.